zaiisao/Documentation/en/Interactive Broadcast/start_live_web.md

 <div class="alert warning">Due to security limits on HTTP addresses except 127.0.0.1, Agora Web SDK only supports HTTPS or http://localhost (http://127.0.0.1).
 Do not deploy your project over HTTP.</div>

-## Try the demo
+## Sample project

-We provide an open-source demo project that implements the basic video broadcast on [GitHub](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Web).
-You can try the demo and view the source code to learn about the basic functions.
+We provide an open-source [sample project](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Web) that implements the basic video broadcast on GitHub.

+You can also use this [online demo](https://webdemo.agora.io/agora-web-showcase/examples/OpenLive-Web/#/) and try the video broadcasts implemented by the Agora SDK.

 ## Prerequisites